Nursing Student Health Requirements

 The essential skills expected of beginning nursing students are listed in the Nursing Student Handbook and on the Nursing Department website.
-Please read these documents, sign and submit the "Certification of Essential Skills and Medical History/Physical Divulgence" form provided in your packet.
+Please read this document, sign and submit the "Certification of Essential Skills" form provided in your packet.

 Valid, Acceptable Proof of Immunization:

 Vaccination card from childhood;

 Immunization records from your doctor's office signed or stamped;

 Blood test (copy of the original lab report) proving immunity to measles, mumps, rubella, varicella and/or Hepatitis B.

 Certificate of immunization from INS or country of origin for international students.

 Please Note: Equivocal titers are not accepted.
 Titers must be positive.
 If titers are equivocal or negative, you will need to provide proof of the appropriate vaccination given after the date of the lab test.